dominyxu/minesweeper-in-terminalline/README.md

-# minesweeper-in-terminalline
+# minesweeper-in-terminal-line
-A command line version of minesweeper with difficulty levels
+A command line version of minesweeper with difficulty levels of your choosing